GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 There have also been some added features and tweeks.
 I have changed the name of listConnected() to listConnected1() and I have reintroduced listConnected2(), a method that was removed with vertex objects.
 I have also changed deleteVertex() to make use of listConnected2().

+UPDATE NOTES (7/13/12)
+Modified how data was stored so that a vertex also has access to the names of vertices which have an edge to it.
+Rewrote listConnected2() to make use of this new feature, which allows it to run much faster.
+Added several new methods like listVertexKeys(), listVertices(), and listEdgeKeys().
+Rewrote dumpInfo() to make use of the new methods so that it isn't so much of an eyesore.
+Overhauled the README to reflect these changes.